onflow/hybrid-custody-scaffold/README.md

 > docs](https://developers.flow.com/concepts/hybrid-custody) for more info and the [source
 > repo](https://github.com/Flowtyio/restricted-child-account) for the full code and contribution history.

-This scaffold was created to make starting a Hybrid Custody project easier for you, and is a simplified template of the contents of [@Flowtyio/restricted-child-account](https://github.com/Flowtyio/restricted-child-account)
+This scaffold was created to make starting and exploring a Hybrid Custody project easier for you, and is a simplified template of the contents of [@Flowtyio/restricted-child-account](https://github.com/Flowtyio/restricted-child-account)

 ## 🔨 Getting started